 Coyotes are part of the dog family but generally have longer legs, oversized pointed ears and large bushy tails with black tips.
 An average adult coyote weighs 9 to 14 kilograms and is just over a metre long from nose tip to the tip of their tail.
 Coyotes have light grey or tan coats of variable lengths and slim pointed muzzles.

 Why are Coyotes Living in the City?

-Coyotes have long existed alongside humans and have adapted to live within population centers because of the opportunities they present to foraging scavengers.
+Coyotes have long existed alongside humans and have adapted to live within population centres because of the opportunities they present to foraging scavengers.
 As our city grows and expands into traditional wild habitat, more coyotes are adapting to food sources in residential areas eating readily available backyard food sources such as garbage, fruit and pet food.

 Coyotes and Pets

 Coyotes can be territorial and could consider your dog a threat.
 Coyotes may try to draw a dog away and attack it to eliminate the threat.
 Keeping your dog close on a leash at all times is the best way to ensure its safety.